 Mr G who has a real aversion to cold looked at me from inside, shaking his head.
 Even my loyal wee dug stayed indoors and left me to it.

-Drimsynie Village Holiday Resort – my verdict
+Drimsynie Village Holiday Resort – the verdict

 The next morning we woke to more rain and mist.
 Any hopes of a crazy golf grudge match before we left Drimsynie, were dashed.